FedericoBustaffa/obsidian/notes/ai_fundamentals/first_order_logical_agents.md

 kinf of agents we assume one unique referent of each constant, predicate or function.

-Due to the introduction of quantifiers, entailment via model checking is very expensive or impossible.
+However with the introduction of quantifiers, entailment via model checking is very expensive or impossible.
 For example if we have a variable $x$ that can be every real value in $[1, +\infty]$ the computation never stops.

 In case of _universal quantification_, a statement in the form